mapbender/mapbender-documentation/en/book/directory_structure.rst

 This directory has to be published by the webserver.
 The ALIAS has to refer to this directory.

-It controlls
+It controlls:

 * the FrontendController (PHP-Script, which can be called).
 These are **app.php** for the productive-system and **app_dev.php** for the development version.
-The development version contains the profiler for perfomancetests and more.
+The development version contains the profiler for perfomance tests and more.
 * this directory contains the static resoures like css, js, favicon etc.